pharo-open-documentation/pharo-wiki/General/Baselines.md

 This documentation explains how to write a baseline and how to load the project described by this baseline.

-> **TODO: Add documentation about #includes: (Includes allow to say "When XXX is loaded, I must be loaded before it".
-It's really useful when we define spec for specific attributes)**

 - [Baselines](#baselines)
   - [How to define Baselines](#how-to-define-baselines)
     - [Define packages forming your project](#define-packages-forming-your-project)